junesirius/junesirius.github.io/_posts/Supernatural/SPN_Crossover/SPN-Weeping-angel-whole-novel.md

 "Maybe there are other ways!
 You don't have to!"
 Cas says, voice choking.

-"I want to."
-Dean tells him, gentler now.
+"I want to," Dean tells him, gentler now.
 "It can save you, too."

 "Save me?"